mpazienza/why-js/README.md

 Everyone is free to contribute, but if your commits aren't interesting enough I will mock you openly.

+## Contact

+I don't know why you would want to... but you can follow me on twitter @encryptomike

 ## Usage

 ### Emotions